aspose-words/Aspose.Words-API-References/english/net/aspose.words.lists/list/isliststyledefinition/_index.md

 ---
 title: List.IsListStyleDefinition
 second_title: Aspose.Words for .NET API Reference
 description: List property.
-Returns true if this list is a definition of a list style in C#
+Returns true if this list is a definition of a list style in C#.
 type: docs
 weight: 20
 url: /net/aspose.words.lists/list/isliststyledefinition/